nmondal/cowj/manual/plugins.md

 ## Cowj Plugins

-Essentially, COWJ has a plugin baed model.
+Essentially, COWJ has a plugin based model.

 ### Scriptable

 `Scriptable` is very much plug-n-play, although we do not expose the ability to adding custom engine that easy.
 But we can.